 Recently enacted provisions of Indiana’s workplace gun laws that bar employers from banning weapons in personal vehicles and from even asking workers about gun possession will get their first test in a lawsuit filed by an Indianapolis man accusing his employer of illegally firing him.

-The lawsuit, Thomas Jordan v.
+Thomas Jordan v.
 ADM Enforcement, Inc., was filed Sept.
 19, 2012, in Morgan County Superior Court and is the first lawsuit filed in Indiana challenging the state’s 2010 and 2011 workplace gun laws—dubbed the “take your gun to work” provision that took effect in 2010 and the follow-up nondisclosure measure, which kicked in July 2011.

 On July 6, 2012, Thomas Jordan, a security guard for Camby, Ind.-based ADM Enforcement, showed co-workers an AR-15 rifle he had in his car while off-duty and off ADM property.
 Jordan’s weapon accidentally discharged.
 There were no injuries, but ADM issued him a warning the next day.
 The warning was not for the accidental discharge, but for having a firearm unauthorized by the company in his vehicle.